jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 ## Problem

-**Is the relationship between terrain ruggedness and economix growth the same for countries inside and outside of Africa?**
+**Does business freedom affect GDP the same for European and non-European nations?**

-Our data is as follows:
+This is the problem we want to answer.
+The data is taken from the [Heritage Foundation](https://www.heritage.org/index/) and is as follows:

-- `rugged`: Ruggedness of a country's terrain
+- `business_freedom`: Score between 0-100 of a country's business freedom.
+Higher score means more freedom
-- `cont_africa`: Whether or not a country is in Africa
+- `is_europe`: Whether or not a country is in Europe
-- `rgdppc_2000` - Real GDP per capita
+- `log_gdppc` - Log of GDP per capita

-We will use `rugged`, `cont_africa` and an interaction term between these two, `cont_africa_x_rugged`, to predict `rgdppc_2000`, then compare the slope of regression lines for countries inside and outside Africa to determine the relationship between terrain ruggedness and GDP.
+We will use `business_freedom`, `is_europe` and an interaction term, `business_freedom_x_region`, to predict `log_gdppc`, then compare the slope of regression lines for countries inside and outside Europe to determine if the effect is the same.

 Here's what the data looks like.